-- a) Post-flight and Pre-flight duties / transport time will not be counted as part of rest. - b) If the break is more than 6 consecutive hours or fully encroach on the WOCL, then operator will provide suitable accommodation. - c) Parts of the Flight Duty Period before and after the break shall not exceed 10 hours. - d) Split duty shall only be applicable for Para 6, Sub Para 6.1.1 to 6.1.4 - e) The Break on the ground shall count in full as FDP.
+- a) Post-flight and Pre-flight duties / transport time will not be counted as part of rest. - b) If the break is more than 6 consecutive hours or fully encroaches upon the WOCL, then operator will provide Suitable Accommodation.
+However, if the break is less than 6 hrs., the operator shall provide 'Accommodation' to the flight crew. - c) Parts of the Flight Duty Period before and after the break shall not exceed 10 hours. - d) Split duty shall only be applicable for Para 6, Sub Para 6.1.1 only. - e) The Break on the ground shall count in full as FDP.